 What You Will Be Asked to Do

-We are currently recruiting people to take part in this study.
-If you are interested in participating, you will be given a choice to “consent” (agree) to take part in the study.
-If you agree to participate, you will complete questionnaires and tests online, and then you will be given free access to an ESL (English as a second language) program offered through the app, Mango Languages.
+If you are interested in participating, we’ll provide you with a link to the study, and you will be given a choice to “consent” (agree) to take part in the study.
+If you agree to participate, you will complete several online questionnaires and assessment.
+You won’t have to complete them in one session.
+Then you will be given free access to an ESL (English as a second language) program offered through the app, Mango Languages.
 You will be asked to use the Mango Languages app to play games intended to help improve your English.
 We ask that you try to use the app at least 1 hour per week, for a period of 8 weeks.
 We recommend that you practice for 20 minutes, 3 times per week, but that is up to you.
 At the end of 8 weeks, you will be asked to do a final test of your English abilities.

 Who Can Take Part in this Research Study

 You may participate in this study if you are:

 Currently living in Canada,